allenai/pdffigures2/README.md

 The output will the full text of the PDF, organized into sections.
 An effort is made to identify the abstract, if there is one, and to exclude text like page headers, authors names, and page numbers.
-Text inside features and captions will also be excluded from the main text and encoded separately.
+Text inside figures and captions will also be excluded from the main text and encoded separately.
 Note that while the extracted sections have been found to be reliable, the returned text itself has not been tested and is mostly what is returned by PDFBox's `ExtractText`